FrancescoFaddaAcademic/ComputationalBiophysicsExercises/README.md

 Each assigment contains:
 - a `src/` directory containing most of the implementation required for the completion of the assignment.
 - a `test/` directory containing scripts that should reproduce the required behaviour for each assigments.
-- a `docs/` directory containing a brief pdf discussing the theoretical and architectural decisions.
-- a `README.md` file that should provide most of the techical description of the practical implementations.
+- a `README.md` file that should provide the documentation of the code.
 - `Project.toml` and `Manifest.toml`, two files that store useful information for dependencies and version control.

 ## How to run the code